ML-for-Accounting/machine-learning-for-management-accounting/README.md

 # Machine learning for management accounting
-Here you can find the code for the examples provided in the research article *Machine learning in management accounting research: Literature review and pathways for the future*
+Here you can find the code for the examples provided in the research article *Machine learning in management accounting research: Literature review and pathways for the future*.
+Folder *explainable AI* contains example for Section 5.1.
+It also includes a dataset that can be used to experiment with the example. **However, the dataset is a randomized version of the original dataset used in the paper**.
+Thus, it cannot be used for research.
-Folder